Daughtry (band): 2005–2008: Origins, Daughtry and breakthrough success

 After the success of "It's Not Over," the second single from the album, "Home" was released and peaked at number five on the Billboard Hot 100, after debuting at number 83, weeks ahead of its official release to radio.
 The song was also the official "kick-off" song on sixth season of American Idol, played after a contestant was voted off the show, also the case during season five of Australian Idol.
 The Brazilian version of Idol, called Ídolos Brazil, used this song as well in its second season.
 The album's third single, "What I Want", was released to rock radio on April 23, 2007, featuring musician Slash on lead guitars.
 The single has peaked at number 6 on the rock charts and is featured as a playable song on Guitar Hero: On Tour for the Nintendo DS.
 The band's fourth single "Over You" was released on July 24, 2007.
 The band performed this single live on Good Morning America on June 1, 2007.
 "Crashed", the album's fifth single, was released to rock stations on September 10, 2007, where it was also used in a commercial for Lego Bionicle.
 The song was also performed on the Pre-Race show on ABC for the NASCAR NEXTEL Cup Chevy Rock and Roll 400.
 The album's sixth single, "Feels Like Tonight", was released on January 8, 2008, just over a year after the album's release.
 The video debuted in January and the song was used for the 2007 WWE Tribute to the Troops.
 Their song "There and Back Again" was also the official theme song for WWE Backlash in 2007.

 Due to the success of the singles, Daughtry was certified 4× Platinum on April 24, 2008.
-The group is on page 8 on Myspace.com of the most played artists, with over 29 million plays.
+The group was on page 8 on Myspace.com of the most played artists, with over 29 million plays.
 In addition, the group has appeared on the famous compilation album series Now That's What I Call Music! five times, with their songs "It's Not Over", "Home", "Over You", "Feels Like Tonight" and "What About Now".
 The band was also nominated for four Grammy Awards in 2008, for Best Pop Performance by a Duo or Group with Vocal, Best Rock Album, Best Rock Song and Best Rock Performance by a Duo or Group with Vocal.
 According to billboard.com, Daughtry has had twenty number one hits around the world.